gabrielecola/GLM-methods-to-deal-with-count-data/GLM_BikeSharing.md

 #### 5.1 POISSON MODEL

-We adopt for a Poisson model because $Y$ is count, but when we look at the summary we spot that there is big difference between residual deviance and degrees of freedom so probably it is caused by overdispersion.
+We adopt for a Poisson model because **Y** is count, but when we look at the summary we spot that there is big difference between residual deviance and degrees of freedom so probably it is caused by overdispersion.
 However, count data  are often overdispersed.This violates the assumption of a Poisson GLM, so our model has understimated the standard errors, which has resulted in too low p-values.